Kevin-Sim/SET09623/labs/lab04/README.md

 # Lab 04: Task Management and Kanban

 Our next step is to extend our task management system beyond simple GitHub issues.
 We will use a task board approach that comes from [Kanban](https://en.wikipedia.org/wiki/Kanban_(development)).
-[Lecture 8](../../lectures/lecture08) goes into more detail about Kanban.
+[Unit 4b](../../units/unit04/unit04b.md) goes into more detail about Kanban.

 ## Behavioural Objectives